Michelle-Mungai/HMS-Backend/README.md

 # HOSPITAL MANAGEMENT PROJECT
 This project is a ruby on rails REST API to fecth doctors, patients and their appointments.

+It is consumed by a react app found in this repository https://github.com/Michelle-Mungai/Phase-4-HMS

 # Project Description

 This project is a Ruby on Rails RESTful API that manages the data for a medical appointment booking system.
 The API provides endpoints that allow clients to perform CRUD operations on four models: Patient, Doctor, Appointment, and Medical Record.